 In June 2020, the Directors of the Company have attended a workshop on Section 17A of The Malaysian Anti-Corruption Commission Act 2009.
-This workshop was originally scheduled for March 2020 but was deferred to June 2020 due to the Movement Control Order.

-In addition to the above, the Directors have also attended various programmes and forum, facilitated by external professionals, covering matters on changes in Companies Act and Malaysia Financial Reporting Standards and cyber security.
+In addition to the above, the Directors have also attended various programmes and forum, facilitated by external professionals, covering matters on changes in the Act and Malaysia Financial Reporting Standards and Section 17A of the Malaysian Anti-Corruption Commission (MACC) (Amendment) Act 2018.